 12.8.2 Virtual Bid Reference Prices

-For Virtual Supply Bids, the Virtual Bid Reference Price will be the 95th percentile value of the difference between the LMP in the Real-Time Market (or in the HASP for Virtual Supply Bids at the Interties) and the LMP in the Day-Ahead Market at a given Eligible PNode or Eligible Aggregated PNode.
-For Virtual Demand Bids, the Virtual Bid Reference Price will be the 95th percentile value of the difference between the LMP in the Day-Ahead Market and the LMP in the Real-Time Market (or in the HASP for Virtual Demand Bids at the Interties) at a given Eligible PNode or Eligible Aggregated PNode.
+For Virtual Supply Bids, the Virtual Bid Reference Price will be the 95th percentile value of the difference between the LMP in the Real-Time Market and the LMP in the Day-Ahead Market at a given Eligible PNode or Eligible Aggregated PNode.
+For Virtual Demand Bids, the Virtual Bid Reference Price will be the 95th percentile value of the difference between the LMP in the Day-Ahead Market and the LMP in the Real-Time Market at a given Eligible PNode or Eligible Aggregated PNode.
 Each Virtual Bid Reference Price will be calculated in $/MWh.
 The CAISO will calculate the Virtual Bid Reference Price for each Eligible PNode or Eligible Aggregated PNode for three-month periods (covering January-March, April-June, July-September, and October-December) of each year using the hourly actual LMPs for the same period of the previous year.

 * * *